Recovery Worker - Coalville

 At a Glance

-• Tasks: Support clients in their recovery journey by setting goals and developing treatment plans.
+• Tasks: Support clients in their recovery journey, setting goals and developing treatment plans.

-• Company: Join Turning Point, a leading not-for-profit health and social care provider with over 300 locations.
+• Company: Join Turning Point, a leading not-for-profit health and social care provider in England.

 • Benefits: Enjoy 25 days paid holiday, career progression opportunities, and a supportive work culture.

-• Why this job: Make a real impact in people's lives while working in a dynamic and rewarding environment.
+• Why this job: Make a real impact on people's lives while growing your skills in a dynamic environment.

 The predicted salary is between 25116 - 29383 £ per year.